-low complexity extracted Home, Navigation & Settings Confidence: 100%
+low complexity high priority must have MVP extracted Home, Navigation & Settings Confidence: 100%

 4